1992 Formula One World Championship: Race 12: Belgium

 Now to Spa-Francorchamps in Belgium and champion-elect Mansell took pole ahead of Senna, Schumacher, Patrese, Alesi and Berger.
 At the start, it was damp and Senna outdragged Mansell with Patrese getting ahead of Schumacher while Berger did not move.
 Senna was leading Mansell, Patrese, Schumacher, Alesi and Thierry Boutsen.

-At the start before La Source, Berger failed to get away and retired after an immediate transmission problem & put him out straight away.
+At the start, Berger failed to get away and retired after an immediate transmission problem.
 Mansell attacked and passed Senna at the end of the second lap with Patrese following suit.
 Then it began to rain and almost everybody pitted for wets.
-Senna stayed out in the hope that the rain would stop but it did not.
+Senna stayed out in the hope the rain would stop but it did not.
 He pitted late and rejoined down in 12th as Alesi went out with a puncture after colliding with Mansell at La Source.
 The order was: Mansell, Patrese, Schumacher, Brundle, Häkkinen and Boutsen.
 Capelli suffered a dramatic engine failure on lap 26 as he went straight off into the gravel trap at Blanchimont whilst battling Herbert for sixth position.
 The track was beginning to dry and Boutsen spun off on lap 28.
 Schumacher lost two seconds after going off the track and stopped for dries at the end of the lap.
 However, Mansell and Patrese stayed out far too long and when both pitted late, they rejoined behind Schumacher.
 Herbert eventually retired yet again with engine problems on lap 43, the Englishman would be classified 13th.

 Mansell tried to close in but cracked an exhaust and dropped back.
 Patrese suffered the same fate and had to hold back Brundle.
 Behind, the recovering Senna took fifth from Häkkinen.
 Schumacher took his maiden win ahead of Mansell, Patrese, Brundle, Senna and Häkkinen.
 The Constructors' Championship went to Williams after their 2–3 finish.
 This was also the only race to have 18 classified finishers, the highest number of finishers that year.

 Thus, with three-quarters of the season over, Mansell was the World Champion with 98 points, with Patrese second with 44, Schumacher third with 43, Senna fourth with 36, Berger fifth with 24, Brundle sixth with 21, Alesi seventh with 13, and Häkkinen eighth with 9.
 Williams were the World Champion in the Constructors' Championship with 142 points, with Benetton second with 64, McLaren third with 60, and Ferrari fourth with 16.